 The Pumpkin Trolley Patch

 The fall fun doesn’t stop there!
-Waldo Emerson Inn is now offering our Fall In Love package where you can enjoy 15% off your stay when you book a 3 night midweek stay (must include a Tuesday night) now until October 31st, 2020!
+Waldo Emerson Inn is now offering our Midweek Special package where you can enjoy 10% off when you book a 2-night midweek stay with code MID10 or 15% off when you book a 3-night midweek stay with code MID15 now until October 31st, 2022!Book online here!

 Package cannot be combined with other offers or third party gift certificates.
 New reservations only.